 They are paid directly from a grant.

-They have been added to FRAGRNT in Banner with a TE indicator because there is a cost match commitment of part of their time on at least one sponsored project.
-Each ORSP post-award specialist maintains a log of cost match commitments for all of their assigned grants that includes source, description, and amount.
-When the time and effort cost match commitment on a grant has been met, the ORSPS post-award specialist notifies the TE Budget Analyst so the TE indicator can be removed in FRAGRNT.
+They have been added to FRAGRNT in Banner with a TE indicator because there is a cost match commitment of part of their effort on at least one sponsored project.
+Each ORSP post-award specialist tracks cost match commitments for all of their assigned sponsored projects.
+When the cost match commitment on a grant has been met, the TE indicator in FRAGRNT is removed.

 Reports must be certified by individual departments promptly and accurately on a monthly basis.
 It is a federal requirement that the person signing the reports must have first-hand knowledge of the work performed.
 This can be direct knowledge (i.e., the employee or their supervisor certifies the time) or indirect knowledge (i.e., a department administrator can certify based on written assurance from someone with firsthand knowledge of the time worked).
 Each person initialing the report must also sign on the last page.
 The use of rubber stamps or signing another person’s name followed by initials is not allowed.